Comparison of correlation-based measures of concordance in terms of asymptotic variance: Introduction

-From this approach for comparing $\kappa_G$, we derive a criterion that a concordance-inducing distribution $G$ with smaller variance $\Var_G(X^2)$, where $X\sim G$, is more preferable.
-Therefore, heavy-tailed concordance-inducing distributions, such as Student $t$ distributions, are not recommended as choice of $G$ in comparison to normal ones, which lead to van der Waerden's coefficient $\zeta$.
-We also find that $\rho_{\text{S}}$ outperforms $\zeta$, and Beta distribution-based transformed rank correlations are more preferable than $\rho_{\text{S}}$.
-In particular, we prove that Blomqvist's beta satisfies $\Var_G(X^2)=0$, and thus is the unique optimal transformed rank correlation attaining the optimal best and worst asymptotic variances under certain conditions on $\mathcal D$.
-As stated by \citet{schmid2007nonparametric}, one of the advantages of $\beta$ over other measures of concordance is that it admits an explicit form if the copula can be written explicitly (this advantage, in fact, can be passed on to a wider class of discrete concordance-inducing distributions; see Appendix~\ref{app:sec:class:discrete:concordance:inducing:functions}).
+From this approach for comparing transformed rank correlations, we derive a criterion under some reasonable assumptions on $\mathcal D$ that a concordance-inducing distribution $G$ with smaller variance $\Var_G(X^2)$, where $X\sim G$, is more preferable.
+Therefore, heavy-tailed concordance-inducing distributions, such as the Student $t$ distribution, are not preferable (at least in terms of asymptotic variance) as a choice of $G$ in comparison to a normal distribution, which leads to van der Waerden's coefficient $\zeta$.
+It is also deduced that $\rho_{\text{S}}$ outperforms $\zeta$, and the beta distribution-based transformed rank correlations are more preferable to $\rho_{\text{S}}$ in this sense.
+In particular, we prove that Blomqvist's beta is the unique optimal transformed rank correlation attaining the optimal best and worst asymptotic variances under certain conditions on $\mathcal D$.
+As stated by \cite{schmid2007nonparametric}, one of the advantages of $\beta$ over other measures of concordance is that it admits an explicit form if the copula can be written explicitly.
 The optimality of $\beta$ provides its additional advantage in terms of accuracy of its estimation.

-Despite the optimality of $\beta$, its major drawback is that it depends only on the local value $C(1/2,1/2)$ of the underlying copula $C$.
-Considering this drawback, we also compare $\kappa_G$ with Kendall's tau $\tau$.
+Despite the advantages of $\beta$, its major drawback is that it depends only on the local value $C(1/2,1/2)$ of the underlying copula $C$.
+Considering this drawback, we also compare $G$-transformed rank correlations with Kendall's tau $\tau$.
 Based on the representation of $\tau$ in terms of Pearson's linear correlation coefficient, we find that $\tau$ also attains the optimal best and worst asymptotic variances that $\beta$ does.
-Therefore, $\tau$ can be a good alternative to $\beta$ in terms of the accuracy of its estimation although the optimality of $\tau$ is violated if the sample size required to construct its estimator is taken into account (see Remark~\ref{remark:comparability:kappa:g:tau} below).
+Therefore, $\tau$ can be a good alternative to $\beta$ in terms of the accuracy of its estimation even though the optimality of $\tau$ is partly violated if the sample size required to construct its estimator is taken into account (see Remark~\ref{remark:comparability:kappa:g:tau} below).
 Finally, in a simulation study, we find that the choice of concordance-inducing distribution $G$ and the strength of dependence of the underlying copula $C$ affect the asymptotic variance of $\hat \kappa_G$ more than the model of dependence.